dipdup-io/dipdup/getting-started/templates-and-variables.md

 Any string value wrapped in angle brackets is treated as a placeholder, so make sure there are no collisions with the actual values.
 You can use a single placeholder multiple times.

-Any index implementing a template must have a value for each existing placeholder; all those values are then accessible via the handler context.
+Any index implementing a template must have a value for each existing placeholder; the exception raised otherwise.
+Those values are within the handler context at `ctx.template_values`.

 > 🤓 **SEE ALSO**
 >